luisparravicini/chimalacatl/README.md

 * After the target region (or whole image) is downloaded, a target image is created.
 * If the script is stopped or crashes, running it again will resume from where it left off.

+It optionally creates a strip image with borders on each tile and the row/column of the tile on the top left corner.

 After downloading the images, `mk_video.sh` will find all the target images and create a video `target.mp4` with those files.